 Customer Satisfaction and Ratings of Amazon Private Labels

-Amazon private label products have an decent average rating of 4.04 out of 5 stars with 30% of products rated between 4 and 4.5.
-The histogram below shows the number of products by rating.
+Amazon private label products have a decent average rating of 4.04 out of 5 stars with 83% of products rated between 4 and 5.

 The clothing category has the most products, but many clothing brands fall below 4 stars.
 Only six clothing brands have an average rating above 4.5.